The Sidehackers

 The Sidehackers (also known as Five the Hard Way) is a 1969 American action film about motorcycle racing with a twist.
 Each motorcycle has a sidehack (a sidecar with a rail but no sidewalls or seat), in which a passenger rides and tilts to one side or another when going around curves.
 The credits thank the "Southern California Sidehack Association"; sidehacking is also known as sidecarcross or "sidecar motocross racing".

 Plot

-The film centers on Rommel, a mechanic at a motorbike repair shop who works alongside his partner Luke, and competes in sidehack-style races.
+Rommel is a mechanic at a motorbike repair shop who works alongside his partner Luke, and competes in sidehack-style races.
 He and his fiancée Rita plan to get married soon.
-One day at work, he meets J.C., a hot-tempered entertainer and his crew, when he brings in his bike for repair.
-He sees a sidehack bike in the shop and takes a liking to it.
-Rommel offers J.C. and his group to join him in a sidehack event the upcoming weekend.
+Rommel meets J.C., a hot-tempered entertainer and his crew, when he brings in his bike for repair.
+J.C. sees a sidehack bike in the shop and takes a liking to it.
+Rommel invites J.C. and his group to join him in a sidehack event the upcoming weekend.
 At the event, J.C. enjoys watching Rommel race on the sidehack.
 Rommel offers J.C. to give a ride on a sidehack with him at his and Rita's cabin, and he accepts.